hololinked-dev/docs/docs/beginners-guide/articles/object-proxy.md

     thing = ClientFactory.http(url="http://localhost:8000/my-thing/resources/wot-td")
     ```
-    One needs to append `/resources/wot-td` to the URL to load a `Thing Description`, the reason being that if one
+    For HTTP, one needs to append `/resources/wot-td` to the URL to load an automatically generated `Thing Description`
-    stores pregenerated Thing Descriptions in a different location, one can still load them.
+    from the HTTP server serving the `Thing`.

 === "ZMQ"